COVID-19 antibody test, manufactured in Rochester, could help find vaccine

 It looks for a person’s antibodies, the proteins the immune systems makes to attack the COVID-19 virus.
 It doesn’t look for a current infection, instead it detects who has had the virus in the past, whether they knew it or not.

-“As you start mounting a immune respond, your body puts out a lot of antibodies in your blood stream, the measure of antibodies is done by antibody testing,” said Palaniappan.
+“As you start mounting an immune respond, your body puts out a lot of antibodies in your blood stream, the measure of antibodies is done by antibody testing,” said Palaniappan.

 This is the VITROS antibody test.
-It can run on lab equipment already installed in more than 1,000 hospitals and labs through the nation and process 150 test in an hour.
+It can run on lab equipment already installed in more than 1,000 hospitals and labs through the nation and process 150 tests in an hour.

-“We have taken a small virus particles and we have put it in a test tube and the question we are asking is when you mix it with a blood sample does the anti bodies that you have mounted against the virus bind to that particle,” said Palaniappan.
+“We have taken a small virus particle and we have put it in a test tube and the question we are asking is, when you mix it with a blood sample, does the anti bodies that you have mounted against the virus bind to that particle,” said Palaniappan.

-The test will not only help researchers see how the virus spreads through a populations, but can also help create future vaccines.
+The test will not only help researchers see how the virus spreads through a population, but also has the potential to help create future vaccines.

 “When you see the antibodies in your system and you no longer have the virus at some point, now you can become a plasma donor.
 You antibodies, because now you beat the disease could end up saving someone else’s life,” said Palaniappan.